If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 First things first, if your toilet is clogged and not draining, don’t flush it.

-Now that we have that covered, the other main way to prevent your toilet from overflowing is to keep the tank on your toilet from refilling.
+Now that we have that covered, the main way to prevent your toilet from overflowing is to keep the tank on your toilet from refilling.

 How to Keep Your Toilet Tank from Refilling